Qaid

 Preparing Your Theme

-Before publishing, ensure your theme meets these guidelines:
+Before publishing, give your theme the basics:

 The Publishing Process

-Sunset Vibes
+Sunset

 An example of a published community theme